Rising Star Chef David LeFevre of M.B. Post - Biography

 Chef David LeFevre grew up helping his mother in the kitchen in Madison, Wisconsin.
 And while the Midwestern teen originally chose to pursue a career in industrial engineering, he always had one hand stirring the pot.
 During college, that decision proved pivotal: as a student working at restaurants, LeFevre realized he wanted to abandon engineering entirely in favor of food.

-LeFevre didn’t spend much time in Vegas (Trotter’s restaurant closed soon after opening).
-After the Vegas restaurant closed, LeFevre traveled to France to refine his classical skills in some of the world’s most exalted kitchens: the late Bernard Loiseau’s restaurant, La Côte d’Or, Restaurant Jean Bardet, and Roger Vergé’s Le Moulin de Mougins.
-LeFevre later spent two years globe-trotting, immersing himself in the culinary riches of Southeast Asia, Japan, Australia, the Caribbean, and Europe.
+After graduating from the Culinary Institute of America, LeFevre took his first job as tournant at Charlie Trotter’s Las Vegas restaurant.
+And an ensuing trip to France impressed itself upon LeFevre, who refined his classical skills in some of the world’s finest kitchens: the late Bernard Loiseau’s restaurant, La Côte d’Or, Restaurant Jean Bardet, and Roger Vergé’s Le Moulin de Mougins.
+LeFevre then spent two years globe-trotting from Southeast Asia to Japan, Australia, the Caribbean, and Europe.

 In 2004, LeFevre was recruited for the position of executive chef at the Los Angeles seafood restaurant Water Grill, which he ran for six years, earning a Michelin star and a StarChefs.com Rising Stars Award along the way.
 In 2011 he opened the eclectic, rustic M.B.
 Post, his first solo venture, earning both chef and restaurant a spot in the James Beard Foundation Awards in 2012 and 2013.
 And with his latest venture, Fishing with Dynamite, LeFevre fuses his roots, travels, and love of soulful, handcrafted cuisine.